ArmandPhilippot/apeu/.changeset/funny-icons-draw.md

 "apeu": major
 ---

-Moves routing utilities from `useI18n` to `useRouting`.
+Replaces the `route` helper from `useI18n` with `useRouting`.

 Routes are no longer handled statically in a translation file but dynamically in an index built from data provided in your content directory.
-Because of that, the `route` property has been removed from the object returned by `useI18n`.
+Because of that, the `route` property has been removed from the object returned by `useI18n()`.

-If you need to display a route in your templates, you'll need to import and use the `useRouting` utility instead.
-This returns an object containing a `routeById` helper.
+If you need to display a route in your templates, you'll need to import and use the `useRouting()` utility instead.
+This returns an object containing a `routeById()` helper.

 ```diff
 ---